Yiling-Huo/eye-tracking-workshop-slides/_handout/day2.md

 >
 > - First-fixation duration: the duration of the first fixation on a word.
 > - Single-fixation duration: those cases where only a single fixation is made on a word.
-> - Gaze duation: the sum of all fixations on a word prior to moving to another word.
+> - Gaze duration: the sum of all fixations on a word prior to moving to another word.
 >
 > On the region of interest (ROI) level:
 >